Starting your own business

 Harness the power of the internet and engage with potential customers and supporters through crowdfunding platforms.
 Create a compelling campaign that showcases your business idea, its unique value proposition, and the impact it can make.
 Encourage individuals to contribute funds in exchange for early access to your products, services or other meaningful rewards.

-Explore microloan programs specifically designed for self-employed individuals.
+You could explore microloan programs specifically designed for self-employed individuals.
 These loans, typically offered by nonprofit organisations or government agencies, provide smaller loan amounts with favourable terms.
-Additionally, a small research grant may be available and these can provide financial support without the need for repayment.
+Additionally, a small research grant may be available and can provide financial support without the need for repayment.

 Personal loans